mizzioisf/openhospital-client/DOC.md

 ## How to contribute

-There are several ways in which you can contribute to Open Hospital:
+There are several ways to contribute to Open Hospital:

 - try the [desktop application][releases] or the early versions of the [web UI][ui]
 - request new features or report issues on [JIRA][jira] ([here][good-first]'s a list of *good-first-issues*)